Joylei/plotters-iced/README.md

 ### Limitation #1: No image rendering

-It's not possible without modification of the code until layer is supported by `Iced`.
+No image rendering for native and wasm applications.

-### Limitation #2: Limited text rendering
+### Limitation #2: Limited text rendering for native applications

-Only ttf font family are supported for text rendering, which is a limitation of `Iced`, please look at  [cpu-monitor.rs](./examples/cpu-monitor.rs).
+Only TTF font family are supported for text rendering, which is a limitation of `Iced`, please look at  [cpu-monitor.rs](./examples/cpu-monitor.rs).
 As well, font transforms are not supported,which is also a limitation of `Iced`.

 ## Credits